 Information on matters concerning hackney carriages and private hire vehicles - such as changes in procedures, consultations, fees and policies.
-A PDF file will appear for each new monthly update.
+A PDF file will appear at the bottom of the page for each new update.

 Updates and proposals re taxi and PHV legislation

 A number of important developments concerning taxi and PHV licensing have taken place, all of these be of interest to you, briefly these are:

 Government response to task-and-finish group - some interesting proposals on the future of the trade here.

 An update on Ubers plying for hire appeal - this states Uber vehicles are not plying for hire using the Uber app.

 For full details on all the above please see.